jtxi123/CaeliA-Device/CaeliA_Device/Readme.md

 All libraries can be located through arduino library manager or through the links provided.

 ## A library was written to support the CM1106
-* The library is included in the library folder
+* The library is included